ihasTaco/ServerQuery-Deprecated/README.md

 * Ability to import/export server customization configs - for faster server customization ***(Currently In Progress)***
 * MariaDB/MySQL Database support - at this time the script is running off of a JSON file for all server information and customization, but I will be adding db support soon
 * Dashboard - I want to make a django dashboard that will allow you to go to your localhost address (127.0.0.1:8000) and be able to customize and manage servers from there
+* Add settings for notifications for each server, including ability to Enable/Disable, set guild/channel id, and set title

 And here is some query api's and games support that I will want to add eventually
 * ASE